sandyschumann/sandyschumann.github.io/README.md

 ### Current Research Projects

-* Information exposure and support for violent extremism: I examine the relationships between active selection of and incidental exposure to radicalising information online or offline, and support for violent extremism
+* Resilience to hate speech online: I examine who is less likely to be affected by the negative impact of exposure to hate speech
+* Perceptions of hate crime online and offline: I assess how hate crime is perceived in different settings as well as how bystander intervention can be encouraged online
+* Long-term effects of attitudinal inoculation: I investigate moderators of the persistence of inoculation effects in the context of extremist attitudes
 * Cryptocurrencies and far-right actors: I map the use of cryptocurrencies by far-right actors in the US
-* Measurement invariance: Using data from the World Values Survey, I assess the importance of testing for measurement invariance in cross-national research
-* Public perceptions of measures to remove online hate speech: I explore how citizens perceive the distinction between online hate and free spech, current measures to remove online hate speech, and the freedom-security trade-off

 ### Current Doctoral Students